ShaysReality/dbd-1v1-tracker/README.md

 ---

 ## 📌 Notes
-- This project will r
+- This project will remain **open-source** and under the MIT License.
+- Roadmap is flexible: priorities may shift based on feedback or contributions.

 ## Dev
 Pure HTML/CSS/JS.
 No build step.